nais/doc/documentation/dev-guide/README.md

 #### Install Kubectl on Windows

-1. Download Kubectl from `F:\programvare\kubectl\kubectl.exe`.
+1. Download Kubectl from `F:\programvare\kubectl\kubectl.exe` *(this is only available to developers at NAV)*.
 Put the file where you usually install files
 2. Add `kubectl.exe` to the system environment variable `$PATH`
 3. Check if everything is working by restarting your shell and running `kubectl`

 #### Configure Kubectl

-1. Clone [kubeconfigs](https://github.com/navikt/kubeconfigs)(*this is a private repo only available to developers at NAV*)a from Github
+1. Clone [kubeconfigs](https://github.com/navikt/kubeconfigs) *(this is a private repo only available to developers at NAV)* a from Github
-2. Point the `KUBECONFIG` environment-variable to the `configs` file in the cloned repo
+2. Point the `KUBECONFIG` environment-variable to the `configs` file in the cloned repo*
 3. Before you can begin using `Kubectl`, you need to authorise with Azure.
  a.
 Switch to a cluster `kubectl config use-context preprod-fss`
  b.
 Run `kubectl get pods` and you will then be asked to authorise with Azure.
 Go to the address, use the code, and log in with your NAV e-post and NAV-ident password.
 When your user has been authorised, the shell-command will finish and return a list of pods running in the cluster.